apache/drill/_docs/tutorials/020-drill-in-10-minutes.md

 ---
 ## Objective

 Use Apache Drill to query sample data in 10 minutes.
-For simplicity, you’ll run Drill in _embedded_ mode rather than _distributed_ mode to try out Drill without having to perform any setup tasks.
+For simplicity, you run Drill in _embedded_ mode rather than _distributed_ mode to try out Drill without having to perform any setup tasks.